 late July

-The Ontario County Fair Committee, established in 1843, holds its fair at the end of July.
+The Ontario County Fair Committee, established in 1843, hosts their annual event at the end of July.

 Pageant of Steam